redox-os/book/src/developer-faq.md

 ### How can I write book documentation properly?

+**Read the entire book before writing new documentation and submiting MRs to avoid information duplication**

+- Only add work-in-progress information if really necessary, as it may unnecessarily increases maintenance cost
 - Don't use informal grammar abbreviations such as "config" (except technical terms such as "CPU")
-- Don't insert work-in-progress information, it unnecessarily increases maintenance cost
 - Use spaces instead of tabs to avoid formatting breakage with different text editor tab configurations
 - Use [Oxford commas](https://en.wikipedia.org/wiki/Serial_comma)
 - The documentation grammar is not strictly formal to allow better understanding and readability, the grammar is a mix of American, British and International English